Edith Wharton: Career

 After a visit with her friend, Paul Bourget, she wrote "The Good May Come" and "The Lamp of Psyche".
 "The Lamp of Psyche" was a comical story, with verbal wit and sorrow.
 After "Something Exquisite" was rejected by Burlingame, she lost confidence in herself.
 She started travel writing, in 1894.

 In 1901, Wharton wrote a two-act play called Man of Genius.
 This play was about an English man who was having an affair with his secretary.
 The play was rehearsed but was never produced.
-Another 1901 play, The Shadow of a Doubt, which also came close to being staged but fell through, was thought to be lost, until it was discovered, in 2017.
-It had a radio adaptation broadcast on BBC Radio 3, in 2018.
-It wouldn't be until 2023, over a century later, that the world stage premiere took place in Canada at the Shaw Festival, directed by Peter Hinton-Davis.
+Another 1901 play, The Shadow of a Doubt, which also came close to being staged but fell through, was thought to be lost, until it was discovered in 2017.
+It had a radio adaptation broadcast on BBC Radio 3 in 2018.
+It would not be until 2023, over a century later, that the world stage premiere took place in Canada at the Shaw Festival, directed by Peter Hinton-Davis.

 She collaborated with Marie Tempest to write another play, but the two only completed four acts, before Marie decided she was no longer interested in costume plays.
 One of her earliest literary endeavors (1902) was the translation of the play Es Lebe das Leben ("The Joy of Living"), by Hermann Sudermann.
 The Joy of Living was criticized for its title, because the heroine swallows poison, at the end, and was a short-lived Broadway production.
 It was, however, a successful book.

 Many of Wharton's novels are characterized by subtle use of dramatic irony.
 Having grown up in upper-class, late-19th-century society, Wharton became one of its most astute critics, in such works as The House of Mirth and The Age of Innocence.